-At some point, AGI or non-biological intelligence will be accomplishing most of what there is to be done in the universe, and humanity won’t be contributing meaningfully to almost anything (discovery of sciences, exploration of consciousness, etc).
+At some point, AGI or non-biological intelligence will accomplish most of what there is to be done in the universe, and humanity won’t be contributing meaningfully to anything (discovery of science, exploration of consciousness, etc.).

 In nature, things seem to grow and contribute, or they die.
 In nature, many deaths are unpleasant (being eaten alive while kicking and screaming is pretty common).